 In August 2013, the Company entered into a collaboration and license agreement with Kyowa Hakko Kirin Co., Ltd. (KHK).
-Under the terms of this collaboration and license agreement, as amended, the Company and KHK will collaborate on the development and commercialization of certain products containing burosumab in the field of orphan diseases in the United States and Canada, or the profit share territory, and in the European Union and Switzerland, or the European territory, and the Company will have the right to develop and commercialize such products in the field of orphan diseases in Mexico and Central and South America, or Latin America.
-In the field of orphan diseases, and except for ongoing studies being conducted by KHK, the Company will be the lead party for development activities in the profit share territory and in the European territory until the applicable transition date; the Company will also be the lead party for core development activities conducted in Japan and Korea, for which the core development plan is limited to clinical trials mutually agreed to by the Company and KHK.
-The Company will share the costs for development activities in the profit share territory and the European territory conducted pursuant to the development plan before the applicable transition date equally with KHK, and KHK shall be responsible for 100% of the costs for development activities in Japan and Korea.
+Under the terms of this collaboration and license agreement, as amended, the Company and KHK will collaborate on the development and commercialization of Crysvita in the field of orphan diseases in the United States and Canada, or the profit share territory, and in the European Union and Switzerland, or the European territory, and the Company will have the right to develop and commercialize such products in the field of orphan diseases in Mexico and Central and South America, or Latin America.
+In the field of orphan diseases, and except for ongoing studies being conducted by KHK, the Company will be the lead party for ore development activities in the profit share territory until the applicable transition date; the Company will also be the lead party for ore development activities conducted in Japan and Korea, for which the core development plan is limited to clinical trials mutually agreed to by the Company and KHK.
+The Company will share the costs for development activities in the profit share territory and the European territory and the European territory and the European territory and the responsible transition date equally with KHK, and KHK shall be responsible for 100% of the costs for development activities in Japan and Korea.
 On the applicable transition date in the profit share territory and the European territory, KHK will become the lead party and be responsible for the costs of the development activities.
-However, the Company will continue to share the costs of the studies commenced prior to the applicable transition date equally with KHK.
+However, the Company and KHK.
 The Company has the primary responsibility for conducting certain research and development services.
-If burosumab is approved, the Company and KHK will share commercial responsibilities and profits in the profit share territory until the applicable transition date and KHK will commercialize burosumab
+Crysvita was approved in the European Union in November 2017 and was approved by the FDA in April 2018.
+The Company and KHK will share commercialize Crysvita in the European territory.
+The Company will develop and commercialize Crysvita in Latin America.

-KHK will manufacture and supply burosumab for clinical use globally and will manufacture and supply burosumab for commercial use in the profit share territory and Latin America.
+KHK will manufacture and supply Crysvita for clinical use globally and will manufacture and supply Crysvita for commercial use in the profit share territory and Latin America.
 The remaining profit or loss from commercializing products in the profit-share territory, until the applicable transition date, will be shared between the Company and KHK on a 50/50 basis.
 Thereafter, the Company will be entitled to receive a tiered double-digit revenue share in the mid-to-high 20% range in the profit share territory.
+Net proceeds from any sale of the priority review voucher issued in connection with the approval of Crysvita will be shared equally with KHK.
 The Company will also be entitled to receive a royalty of up to 10% on net sales in the European territory.
 In Latin America, the Company will pay to KHK a low single-digit royalty on net sales.

-In May 2017, Ultragenyx signed an agreement with a wholly-owned subsidiary of KHK pursuant to which Ultragenyx was granted the right to commercialize burosumab in Turkey.
-KHK's subsidiary has the option to assume responsibility for commercialization efforts from Ultragenyx, after a certain minimum period.
+In May 2017, the Company signed an agreement with a wholly-owned subsidiary of KHK pursuant to which the Company was granted the right to commercialize Crysvita in Turkey.
+KHK's subsidiary has the option to assume responsibility for commercialization efforts from the Company, after a certain minimum period.